AmadeusITGroup/otter/packages/@ama-sdk/schematics/README.md

 You can correlate this data model with the [templates](https://github.com/AmadeusITGroup/otter/tree/main/packages/%40ama-sdk/schematics/schematics/typescript/core/openapi-codegen-typescript/src/main/resources/typescriptFetch) used by the generator.

 ### Going further
-For more information on the sdk generated and how the framework supports different feature such as the Composition, you can refer to the sdk dedicated documentation:
+For more information on the generated SDK and how the framework supports different feature such as the Composition, you can refer to the dedicated SDK documentation:
 - [Generated SDK hierarchy and extension](https://github.com/AmadeusITGroup/otter/blob/main/docs/sdk-tools/SDK_MODELS_HIERARCHY.md)
 - [Composition and Inheritance support](https://github.com/AmadeusITGroup/otter/blob/main/docs/sdk-tools/COMPOSITION_INHERITANCE.md)